 Planning an out-and-back hike rather than a shuttle, we picked a day, the forecast be damned, and left a car at the Forest Service Office for Pisgah National Forest, Grandfather Mountain District.
 (The staff there was less than enthusiastic about two people actually “hiking” in the national forest, as if it were a very undesirable concept.)

 And what a spectacular day we had!
-The 40% rain forecast did not materialize (don’t ever let the weatherman tell you what to do) and we enjoyed blue skies, popping fall colors and a surprising river crossing.
+The 40% rain forecast did not materialize (don’t ever let the weatherman tell you what to do

 At the trailhead we met this fine young man out exercising his hunting dogs (driving his truck with them chained and running along behind).
 This is also the trailhead where we ended our epic thirst-fest hike up and over Bald Knob, one of the most challenging hikes we’ve had.